James Chuter Ede: Memorials

 Chuter Ede Education Centre in South Shields is named after him.
 It was formerly a comprehensive school.
 There are also a ward in Epsom Hospital and a primary school near Newark-on-Trent which bear his name.
 The Labour Party headquarters in South Shields is at Ede House, opened and named shortly before he ceased to be its MP.
+Chuter Ede Education Centre was demolished in 2024 with plans to re-develop the site.

 Ede left twelve volumes of diaries, now residing in the British Library.
 The diaries (largely neither transcribed nor published) give an account of his wartime activities from 1941 to 1945 in great detail, as well as shorter memoirs from his time as Home Secretary, which illustrate the wide range of duties and concerns which went with that office in the mid-20th century.
 At the suggestion of an historian who used them, with his permission, in her research, he left most of them to the British Museum, of which he became a trustee – initially ex officio as Home Secretary, and then in his own right when he lost office.